History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Superb late medieval carved screen, one of the best in Wales

-Thee is so much detailed carving on the screen that it is hard to know where to begin!
-The bressumer, or large beam supporting the parapet, has a carving of an allegorical, two-headed dragon-like creature known as an amphisbaena.
-The amphisbaena represnts Satan in his attempts to devour the vine, represent Christ and the Christian church.
-The reverse (chancel side) of the bressumer has bold and much simpler designs of trailing vines.
+There is so much detailed carving on the screen that it is hard to know where to begin!
+The bressummer, or large beam supporting the parapet, has a carving of an allegorical, two-headed dragon-like creature known as an amphisbaena.
+The amphisbaena represents Satan in his attempts to devour the vine, represent Christ and the Christian church.
+The reverse (chancel side) of the bressummer has bold and much simpler designs of trailing vines.

 The headbeam is carved with intricate patterns of leaves and flowers above ten bays carved in a variety of finely crafted designs.
 Perhaps the finest carving is on the chancel side of the rood beam, with an interlaced pattern and fascinating, delicate water plants.
 The underside of the loft has several fascinating carved head bosses, including one of a tonsured monk, a two-headed duociput representing God the Father and God the Son.
 The loft itself is decorated with beautifully carved figures of Biblical characters from both the New and Old Testaments.

 Aside from the rood screen, other historic features include the hatchment of John Stephens, High Sheriff of Radnorshire, a medieval water stoup, a beautifully carved 17th century vestry made from a 17th century warden's box pew.
 This is carved with simple rosettes and an inscription dated 1681.